 We don’t require it, but many students opt to buy their own laptop.
 Listed below is a table of laptop components and our recommendations for those components in three categories: Good, Better, and Best.
 We realize you will see laptops with a myriad of components in them.
-This table is to help you compare different models and pick the best fit for your budget.
+This table is to help you compare different components and pick the best fit for your budget.

 Please keep in mind these recommendations are just that, recommendations.
 If you purchase a laptop with other specifications, it will still work!
 If you find your laptop can’t handle a particular Engineering application, we have remote options available to shift that burden from you to us.